 The advertisers generally go according to audience behaviour.
 If the audience is thinking native ads are good, advertisers will likely choose native ads over display ads.

 However, native ads are not a recommended way to spread awareness of a brand.
 Because native placement of the ads takes away the brands’ flair, making the ads resemble website content rather than a marketed product.
 To overcome this problem, advertisers need to be creative while putting the content for native ads.

 Moreover, display advertising still holds a big chunk of advertisers.
 As said earlier, most advertisers are comfortable with display advertising.
 Also, switching to native from display advertising requires a lot of manpower to design, monitor and run tests to get positive results.

 Everything Publishers Should Care About

 For most publishers, displaying ads is the primary way of making money.
 They are confused about which advertising method (native or display) to implement on their platform.

 Testing can help find out which advertising method is more effective.
-Some publishers often make the mistake of implementing a method, just by listening to market rumours (like native ads are generating more revenue) and not running proper tests, first.
+Some publishers often make the mistake of implementing a method just by listening to market rumors (like native ads are generating more revenue) and not running proper tests, first.

 This is not the ideal way.
 It’s possible that native advertising is working for most publishers.
 However, that doesn’t mean it’ll be the same for all publishers.